cloudify-cosmo/docs.getcloudify.org/content/agents/configuration.md

 The order in which each property is resolved is as follows:

 ### 1. Operation Inputs
-If a property has been provided as part of the operation inputs in `agent_config` (or the depcrecated `cloudify_agent`), it is used.
+If a property has been provided as part of the operation inputs in `agent_config` (or the deprecated `cloudify_agent`), it is used.
 For example:

 {{< gsHighlight  yaml  >}}
 node_templates: